robinvanderlee/positive-selection/README.md

 ## Issues & Contact

 Note that these scripts were not designed to function as a fully-automated pipeline, but rather as a series of steps with extensive manual quality control between them.
 It will therefore not be straightforward to run all steps smoothly in one go.
-Feel free to contact me if you run into any issue with individual steps.
+Feel free to contact me if you run into any issue.

 > **robinvanderlee AT gmail DOT com**<br/><br/>
 > [Google Scholar](https://scholar.google.co.uk/citations?user=ISYCcUUAAAAJ)<br/>